The-Devoyage/graphql-accounts/README.md

 npm start
 ```

+### Query the server

+Use the graphql sandbox/playground to view available calls and query the server.
+By default this is at port 5001, `http://localhost:5001`

 ## Docker Notes

 When building, you will need to pass a Github Token as an ARG to the build process, so that it can pull the required packages from private repos.